near/stakewars-iii/challenges/challenge5_submission.md

 ## Set up NEAR-CLI

-In order to communicate with the NEAR blockchain via remote procedure calls (RPC) you should install NEAR-CLI:
+In order to communicate with the NEAR blockchain via remote procedure calls (RPC) you should install NEAR-CLI.

 Before you start make sure the Linux system is up-to-date: